Dreamless07/hospitalProject/README.md

 - ✅ Layered architecture (Controller → Service → Repository)
 - ✅ Entity mapping using JPA
 - ✅ CRUD operations using Spring Data JPA
-- ✅ REST API endpoints
+- ✅ REST API and Tesing using Postman
 - ✅ Custom query methods
 - ✅ Database setup using SQL or JPA auto-DDL
 - ✅ Data validation using `@Valid` and `@NotNull`